silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/06_property_mapping.md

               property: Content
 ```

+[notice]
-**NB**: When using explicit property mapping, you must also define an explicit type, as it can
+When using explicit property mapping, you must also define an explicit type, as it can
 no longer be inferred.
+[/notice]

-## Dot-separated accessors
+### Dot-separated accessors

 Property mapping is particularly useful when using **dot syntax** to access fields.